NathanDuran/Conversation-Analysis-Modelling-Schema/README.md

 - SPP are likely to have associated DA labels that are within the *Information-providing* and *Commissive* Function categories.

-- DA within the *Social Obligations Management* Functions have initiating and responsive versions, i.e. *initialGreeting* and *returnGreeting*, and these naturally lend themselves to FPP and SPP respectively.

 Label Definitions<a name="label-definitions-link">
 =================